Wojak27/mosaic-creation-papers/README.md

 ## Introduction
 This repository is meant for collecting scientific articles about the mosaic creation process from UAV (Unmanned Aerial Vehicle) images.

+The papers are follwoing the timeline and are divided into categories for easier following.

 #### Map2DFusion: Real-time Incremental UAV Image Mosaicing based on Monocular SLAM (2016)
 This paper  presents a fast method for mosaic creation bla bla.
 You can download it [here](http://www.adv-ci.com/publications/2016_IROS.pdf)